-Unlike most of Vienna’s visitor attractions, Hirschstetten cannot be described as central.
+Sadly, unlike most of Vienna’s visitor attractions, Hirschstetten cannot be described as central.
 Equally, like most places in the city, public transport takes you there relatively quickly.

-Jump on the U2 to Hardeggasse station, then exit to the northeast and look for the bus stop over on the other side of Langobardenstraße.
+Jump on the U2 subway to Hardeggasse station, then exit to the northeast and look for the bus stop over on the other side of Langobardenstraße.
 Take the 95A bus going west.
 Be careful: don’t get off at the bus stop marked Hirschstetten Ort but go on one more stop to Blumengarten Hirschstetten.

 Alternatively, use the U1 subway line to reach Kagraner Platz, then take the 22A bus to the botanical gardens.